maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 1. **Content Shifts with Boundaries**: The content of goodness, virtue, and justice shifts with the system's boundary conditions (resources, environment, internal structure, external threats).
 2. **Validity Ceases with Operations**: They are not independently existing entities.
 When the system ceases operations, they too are submerged.
-3. **Undefinability as an Operational Posture**: This paper does not provide definitions for them.
-It only describes their operational trajectories.
+3. **Operational Description Rather Than Substantive Definition**: This paper does not provide substantive definitions for them.
+It only provides an operational description—how they are empirically identified, how they operate, how they change, how they fail.

-### II.3 Methodological Statement
+### Methodological Statement

 The method adopted in this paper is a combination of **structural correspondence** and **historical observation**.
 Specifically, this paper does not provide new definitions, nor does it attempt to derive the content of goodness from first principles.
-The work of this paper is: to apply the framework of *Uncertainty Subsumption*—certainty condensing from uncertainty, being maintained, and being submerged—to the core concepts of ethics, identifying their nature as directional signals rather than objects of certainty.
+The work of this paper is: to apply the framework of *Uncertainty Subsumption* (Lanceund, 2026a)—certainty condensing from uncertainty, being maintained, and being submerged—to the core concepts of ethics, identifying their nature as directional signals rather than objects of certainty.
 The historical observations in this paper are used only to demonstrate the condensation and transformation trajectories of directional signals under different boundary conditions, and do not constitute verification of any definition.

-### II.4 Falsifiability Conditions

-The core claims of this paper can be falsified under the following conditions:

-1. If any civilization or system in human history is found to have maintained an identical content of "goodness," "virtue," or "justice" over a span of at least 500 years, with that content remaining unadjusted across changes in the system's boundary conditions—i.e., the same definition remains effective across different system states (war/peace, resource abundance/scarcity, internal stability/turmoil)—then this paper's claim that "content shifts with boundary conditions" does not hold.

-2. If a definition of "goodness" or "justice" can be found that is consistently accepted across systems and civilizations by all operational nodes as the "correct definition," and that definition does not require the understanding or maintenance of the system's directional signal—then this paper's claim that "goodness/justice is not an independent object but a directional signal" does not hold.

-3. If it can be proven that "goodness," "virtue," or "justice" continues to exist as an independent entity after the system has ceased operations—where "independent entity" refers to content that remains identifiable and valid without dependence on any system's operation and maintenance.
-If goodness, virtue, or justice continues to exist in a system's cultural remnants (such as texts, art, or legal heritage) after the system has ceased operations, this does not constitute falsification, because these remnants remain products of system operations, not entities independent of systems.

-To date, historical evidence and system observation do not support any of the above conditions.
-Therefore, this paper's framework is supportable under existing evidence and remains open to being overturned by future evidence.

 ---

-## III.
-The Undefinability of Goodness: Content of the Directional Signal Shifts with Boundaries
+## I. An Operational Description of Goodness: Content of the Directional Signal Shifts with Boundaries

 Goodness is not a fixed object of certainty.
 It is a directional signal locked by the system during operations—pointing toward the system's own maintenance, rather than fixed content.

-### III.1 The Content of Goodness Shifts with Civilizational Stages
+### I.1 The Content of Goodness Shifts with Civilizational Stages

 What follows is an illustrative periodization, used to demonstrate differences in the content of goodness under different civilizational conditions, rather than a universal historical-philosophical framework.